Frequently Asked Questions

 we recommend using both the IBR calculator and the ICR calculator.

-- For more information on the two programs, see the Department of Education's IBR Q&A.
+- For more information on the two programs, see the Department of Education's summary of repayment plans.

 As with any repayment plan that allows you to pay less per month, it is possible to pay more in the long run with IBR due to accumulated unpaid interest.
 However, the loan forgiveness provisions of IBR and Public Service Loan Forgiveness (PSLF) can end up saving you money in the long run.
 IBR is designed for people with high debt-to-income ratios over a long period of time.
 It may not be the best or most affordable option for everyone who is eligible at a given time.
 Read the following three questions for more information.